arshian11/Transformer_OCR/README.md

 |Large (Image size=(256,64))|0.151|0.11681|
 |Large (Image size=(128,32))|0.076527|0.039325|

-- It is found that training the model with lower segemnted image size performs much better than with higher image size.
+- It is found that training the model with lower segmented image size performs much better than with higher image size.
 It is also more stable during training

 <div align="center">
   <img src="https://github.com/arshian11/Transformer_OCR/blob/main/assets/WER_metric.png" alt="WER" width="500">